-Mr. de Saint Phalle's step-son, who does not share a home with Mr. de Saint Phalle, is an employee of ours and was paid \$461,110 for 2013 in compensation, which includes the grant date value of equity awards granted to him, and he also participates in investment opportunities available to other similarly situated employees.
+Mr. de Saint Phalle's step-son, who does not share a home with Mr. de Saint Phalle, is an employee of ours and was paid \$379,810 for 2014 in compensation, which includes the grant date value of equity awards granted to him.
+He also participates in investment opportunities available to other similarly situated employees and, in 2014, exchanged interests in one Company subsidiary valued at \$362,500 for interests in another Company subsidiary.